Defining Global Objects¶

 Compile Metadata¶

-When the object is declared you need to compile the metadata for it.
-To do this open the file where you defined the object and press Ctrl+Shift+F5.
+Once the object is declared, you need to compile the metadata for it.
+To do this, open the file where you defined the object and press Ctrl+Shift+F5.

 Object Icons¶

-If you want a specific icon for your object then create two .png
+If you want a specific icon for your object, create two .png

 files with dimensions 16x16